GDas11/YSOpy/README.md

 - Stellar Photosphere

 ## Viscously heated disk:-
-This is the most important part of the spectrum as it is the dominant component to contributes to the flux.
+This is the most important part of the spectrum as it is the dominant component contributing to the flux.
+Most of the